rjpererag/financial-etl-pyspark/README.md

-# Financial data ETL orchestrator - PySpark
+# Realtime IoT Data Streaming - Kafka and Spark demonstration

 ## Project description
-With the following is to show real world example on the implementation of PySpark in the financial environment by simulating a classic ETL pipeline.
+The goal of this project is to create a real world example on how we could deal with real time data using Apache Kafka and Spark, as technologies to stream realtime data into a NoSQL database.

+## Technologies
+- Docker
+- Apache Kafka
+- Apache Spark
+- MongoDB

 ## Structure

-- DataExtractor
-- DataTransformer
+- IoT generator: fake data
-- DataLoader
+- Kafka Producer
-- ETLPipline
+- Kafka Consumer